prog108/beewareGUI/README.md

 # beewareGUI
 A GUI made with beeware, android ready, usefull app to mark bills.

-First of all check version of Python you will work with.
+1)        First of all check version of Python you will work with.
         Beeware doesn't support Python 3.13 which is newest version at the moment.
         To be able posting the app on older: 32-bytes devices I recommend Python 3.10

+        You can use python versions 3.9 - 3.12

+2)        You must have git installed on Windows

-Make a project folder and activate virtual enviroment with:
+3)    Make a project folder and enter to it with cmd

+4)        Install and activate virtual enviroment with:
+        Install the enviroment in the folder: in cmd: py -3.12 -m venv beeware-venv (or any other version of python.
+I use 'py -3.10' and this project is suitable for older versions of android phones) Then activate it from the folder:
-Install the enviroment in the folder. project_name\Scripts\activate in cmd.
+        in cmd: project_name\Scripts\activate in cmd.

+All the steps are on: https://docs.beeware.org/en/latest/tutorial/tutorial-0.html

+5)         Install briefcase if this is first time this is installed on your PC: python -m pip install briefcase
+           If you already have it installed, you can type in cmd: briefcase new

+6)        Enter the project folder: cd project_name And run it in developers mode: briefcase dev

+7)